2007 Utah Utes football team: Oregon State

-Oregon State Leads Series: 9 – 4 – 1

 Air Force

 In the conference opener for both teams, Utah's injury woes would continue against the falcons as junior WR Brent Casteel suffered a torn ACL which ended his season while Air force accumulated 334 rushing yards and controlled most of the game.
 In the final moments, Utah found themselves down 20–12 on the Air Force 1-yard line.
 On 3rd-and-goal, Freshman RB Eddie Wide took a direct snap through the middle of the line only to be taken down for no gain.
 With time running down to under a minute to go the final chance to score came on 4th down.
 Darryl Poston took a hand-off to the right side of the line and was met by a swarm of Air Force defenders who stopped him just a couple feet short of the goal-line.
 Utah was handed their 2nd defeat of the season and began 0–2 for the first time since 2000.

-Air Force Leads Series: 14 – 10 – 0

 UCLA

 Having started the 2007 season 0–2, the Utes were off to their worst start since 2000, and with their starting QB, RB and star WR out to injury, their luck did not look like it was about to change against the #11 UCLA Bruins.
 The game started off with both teams scoring on their first possessions, Utah on a 53-yard touchdown pass from backup QB Tommy Grady to WR Marquis Wilson, and UCLA on a 45-yard field goal by Kai Forbath.
 The 2nd quarter was more of the same with Forbath kicking another 3 points onto the scoreboard for the Bruins from 52-yards out, and Grady finding RB Darrell Mack on a 12-yard touchdown pass just before the end of the 1st half.